Unity Mediation Table

 Important

-or open the .plist file with a text editor and copy paste the snippet above.
+You can use Xcode's GUI to edit it or open the .plist file with a text editor, copy and paste the snippet.

 Back to Top ⇧